-Meanwhile, Latique et al. (2013) also reported that seaweed extract application in bean plant enhanced the vegetative growth at lower concentration 25% of Fucus spiralis and 25% of Ulva rigida.
-These findings coincide with those of earlier studies carried out on Salvia officinalis (El kaoua et al., 2013), on soybean (Rathore, et al., 2009) and stated that there was an increase in vegetative growth by the application of seaweed extract.
-Similar results were also observed in Cajanus cajan (L.) Millsp.
-(Mohan et al., 1994) and Vigna sinensis L. (Sivasankari et al., 2006).
-These results also agree with those reported by Thirumaran et al. (2009).
-Furthermore, Adesida et al. (2020) reported that Foliar application of liquid poultry manure (organic fertilizer) on the staked cucumber plant increased its vine length, and number of leaves.
-Similarly, Pangaribuan et al. (2019) also observed the same result when the leaf number and stem diameter of sweet corn were increased by foliar application of liquid organic fertilizer.
-Again, in their research, El-Bassiony et al.,(2010) observed that foliar spray of humic acid at the concentration of 2g/L increased the number of branches per plant in snap bean

-Liquid organic fertilizer was reported to have improved the tomato fruit yield in different studies.
 A study reported that Ergonfill, a liquid organic fertilizer that was made from the hydrolysis of protein animal, increased cherry tomato fruit yield up to 40% than control in stress water condition (Murtic et al.,2018).
 Jaafar and Abbass (2020) maintained that spraying with the organic fertilizer humi max significantly improved the vegetative yield components (number of fruits per plant, fruit weight and total yield) compared to untreated plants.
 Similarly, Mahamad et al. (2022) reported that the application of different organic fertilizers had a significant effect on yield potential of eggplant.
-Trials by Aluko et al. (2021) also indicated that organic liquid fertilizers have good impact on yield of growing plants.

-Attanayaka and Harris (2019), observed that foliar application of MLE (Moringa leaf extract) had a significant (p<0.05) effects on tested yield parameters of okra over the control.
-MLE with 10% of the foliar application gave the highest yield, while Fahrurruozi et al. (2019) observed that foliar application of Tithonian-Enriched Liquid Organic Fertilizer significantly influenced the yield of sweet corn.

 Despite these promising findings, there is limited localized research on the response of garden egg to specific organic foliar fertilizers like Sure-Grow.
 Understanding how garden egg plants respond to this formulation could contribute to more sustainable agronomic practices, particularly in regions where chemical inputs are either inaccessible or environmentally unsustainable.
 Again, due to the rising consumption of garden eggs and its importance in our modern day society, it is highly important to increase the production of organic nutritious fruits using organic fertilizer.

 This study, therefore, aimed at evaluating the growth and yield response of garden egg to different concentrations of Sure-Grow liquid foliar organic fertilizer.
 Specifically, the objectives of the study were to: